Showing posts with label principle of sufficient reason. Show all posts

 • Weak (Kantian–Empiricist): The PSR is only a principle of empirical order, regulative for experience.

-• Contingency is preserved, but reason remains grounded in divine wisdom.
+2. Theology adopts the moderate form: participation without collapse.
+Contingency is thus preserved, but reason remains grounded in divine wisdom.

 3. The PSR is therefore not merely a rule of logic (ratio cognoscendi), but an ontological participation (ratio essendi) in the divine act of understanding.